 Is it risky to do winter sports without sports insurance?

 Yes.
 If you have to pay your own hospital bills for a broken bone, you might be shocked at how much that would cost.
 I checked this website for some cost estimates.

 Here are a couple examples:

-Note: Injuries sustained while partaking in these sports are ONLY covered with purchase of the Sports Insurance.
+Note: Injuries sustained while partaking in these sports are ONLY covered with the purchase of Sports Insurance.

 How to register for the Sports Insurance

 To enroll in sports insurance, use the link found in the email sent to you with the subject “Au Pair in America Sports Insurance Upgrade Option”.
 Ask your community counselor if you are having trouble finding the email with the sports insurance enrollment link.